UVADS/reinforcement_learning/03_solving_mdps/intro_and_learning_outcomes.md

 ## INTRODUCTION TO THE MODULE

 We learn three approaches to solving Markov Decision Processes: Dynamic Programming, Monte Carlo Simulation, and Temporal-Difference Methods.
 Each have strengths and weaknesses, and we study the tradeoffs.
-Q-learning has become extremely popular, as it is model free and makes updated after each transition.
+Q-learning has become extremely popular, as it is model free and makes updates after each transition.

 ## LEARNING OUTCOMES